Explainer: What we know about Trump's Middle East peace plan

 The cuts were widely seen as a means of pressuring the Palestinian leadership to come back to the negotiating table.
 So far, that has failed.

-Writing by Stephen Farrell.
-Additional reporting by Jeff Mason in Miami, Samia Nakhoul in Beirut; Maayan Lubell, Jeffrey Heller, Dan Williams and Rami Ayyub in Jerusalem; Nidal al-Mughrabi in Gaza and Ali Sawafta in Ramallah, Editing by Mark Heinrich and Angus MacSwan
+Additional reporting by Jeff Mason in Miami, Samia Nakhoul in Beirut; Maayan Lubell, Jeffrey Heller, Dan Williams and Rami Ayyub in Jerusalem; Nidal al-Mughrabi in Gaza and Ali Sawafta in Ramallah; Writing by Stephen Farrell; Editing by Mark Heinrich